RuminantFarmSystems/RuFaS/.github/ISSUE_TEMPLATE/USIR_issue_template.md

 <!-- This is a Git Issue Template following the Urgency-Status-Intention-Request (USIR) pattern.
-     Please fill in all the sections as described below. -->
+     Please fill in as many details as you can.
+-->

 ## Urgency Level
 <!-- Indicate the urgency level of this issue -->